ladislav-hovan/lioness_sparsity_snakemake/README.md

 snakemake --cores=10 --resources gpus=2
 ```

-Currently the pipeline requires at least 1 GPU.
-It is assumed that all
-the input is present and that the settings in the `config.yaml` file are
+It is assumed that all the input is present and that the settings in the
-correct.
+`config.yaml` file are correct.
 Relevant settings are:
 - `input_dir`: the directory containing the input files
 - `expression_file`: name of the gene expression file
 - `motif_file`: name of the motif prior file